CASLM Notice of Information Practices

 Community Service Providers

 Community Service Providers are persons or organizations with whom we may have shared responsibility for the delivery of services to children and families.
 When collaboration in service may be beneficial and necessary, we share and collect only the information required to support the protection of children and youth within the scope of our mandate and function.
 Otherwise, communication is limited to what you permit through consent.
+We ensure Community Service Providers with whom we partner are aware of oath of confidentiality and privacy expectations.

 • we have the individual’s consent,